c0d3s/RecommEngine/README.md

 ### Pearson Algorithm

 The Pearson similarity score adds a bit more complexity.
-Feel free to read up on it on [wikipedia](https://en.wikipedia.org/wiki/Pearson_product-moment_correlation_coefficient).
+Feel free to read up on it on [wikipedia](https://en.wikipedia.org/wiki/Pearson_item-moment_correlation_coefficient).
 The Pearson method is the default similarity algorithm in RecommEngine, primarily because it compensates for grade inflation when determining similarity.

 ### How Recommendations Work

-When passing 'data' and 'subject' arguments to the recommendations method, RecommEngine will compare the similarity between all members of the data hash and the subject using the specified similarity algorithm, and determine a weighted predicted score for each product based upon each user's similarity to the subject.
-Only 'products' that the subject has not yet rated will be returned.
-The products are sorted by score in descending order.
+When passing 'data' and 'subject' arguments to the recommendations method, RecommEngine will compare the similarity between all members of the data hash and the subject using the specified similarity algorithm, and determine a weighted predicted score for each item based upon each user's similarity to the subject.
+Only 'items' that the subject has not yet rated will be returned.
+The items are sorted by score in descending order.

 ## Usage